stefaneg/hgop2015/readme.md

 HGOP Project Template (TicTacToe)
 =========

 Getting started with this project template.
-After this you should have the project up-and-running on a Digital Ocean
+After this you should have the project up-and-running on your development virtual machine.

 ### Thursday 26.11